 - Salami and/or Jerky (beef, turkey, or whatever you prefer)

 - Trail mix

 - Salt, pepper, and other Seasonings

 - Instant coffee (for rushed mornings or multi-day treks)

-Purchase tupperware containers and then label them clearly.
+Purchase Tupperware containers and then label them clearly.
 “Dry goods” should contain any food that doesn’t need to go in the cooler.
 “Backpacking gear” should contain anything you will only use for trekking.
-“Clothes”, “bedding”, “pots and pans” should all be separate containers.
+“Clothes”, “bedding”, and “pots and pans” should all be in separate containers.

-Luci lights are inflatable lanterns that are a perfect addition to any camping trip.
+And Luci lights are inflatable lanterns that are a perfect addition to any camping trip.
 We find them to be an essential road trip packing addition.

 - When inflated they provide a wide circle of bright light that’s perfect for brightening your camp after dark or illuminating your tent before you go to bed.